dylanhamada/mathematics-journey/README.md

 As part of my journey to become a web developer, I recognize the need to improve my understanding of higher-level mathematics.
 In pursuit of this goal, I am taking a systematic approach by completing the high school and post-secondary mathematics curriculum on Khan Academy.

 In this repo I will track my lesson progress, as well as provide links to scans of important exercises completed on paper.
+These can be found in the relevant unit folders (eg. Algebra-1).

 ## Project Status